jlan84/sql-assignment/assignment.md

 In this repo, there's a SQL dump of the data we'll be using today.
 This data is typical of the type of data you might encounter in industry.
 It is [normalized](https://en.wikipedia.org/wiki/Database_normalization), which is a way of minimizing the disk space required to store the data, but which can sometimes require more effort to get data, since most queries will require information stored across multiple tables.
 As an example, the events table has ids for both users and meals, but in order to get the price of the meal, we have to look up that meal in the id table.
 This allows us to use _only_ the id to refer to the meal _anywhere_ it may appear, but does mean that to get meal details we almost always have to join. *As a data scientist, you will be writing a lot of SQL in order to get data from various tables into a single location where you can use it.*

-1. If you are on your personal computer and haven't set up postgres yet, follow [these instructions](https://github.com/gschool/dsi-welcome/blob/master/notes/postgres_setup.md)

-1. From the command line run `psql` and then this command to create the database.
+1. From the command line run the line below to interact with our postgres docker container:

-    ```sql
-    CREATE DATABASE readychef;
-    \q
-    ```
+    $ docker exec -it pgserv bash

 1. Navigate to where you cloned this very repository and run the following commands to import the database:
     ```
-    cd data
+    # cd /home/data/path/to/todays_repo/
-    psql readychef < readychef.sql
+    # psql -U postgres
+    =# CREATE DATABASE readychef;
+    =# \q
     ```

     You should see a bunch of SQL commands flow through the terminal.

 1. To enter the interactive Postgres prompt, now enter the following to be connected or your database.

     ```
-    psql readychef
+    # psql -U postgres readychef < readychef.sql;
+    # psql -U postgres new_database
     ```

 Now we are in a command line client.
 This is how we will explore the database to gain an understanding of what data we are playing with.